 One of the most valuable life skills a student can learn is taking the responsibility of arriving at school every day on time.
-This skill can easily be accomplished and will transfer as a valuable asset for the future.
-One of the most important times of the school day is the morning.
 This is the time when important school news is announced, teachers define the plans for the day, and instructional goals are reviewed and set.
-The whole tone of a child's school day is set in the first part of the day.
 Please help support your children in learning habits that will help them be successful at school and throughout life.

-- a) Students arriving after 8:00 a.m. are tardy and must check in at the school office. - b) A notice is sent home to parents when the fourth tardy in one quarter occurs.
+- a) Students arriving after 8:00 a.m. are tardy and must check in at the school office. - b) A notice is sent home to parents when the fourth tardy in one guarter occurs. - c) A tardy fee of \$10 will be assessed per family beginning with the seventh tardy and each additional tardy in that quarter.

-- c) A tardy fee of \$10 will be assessed per family beginning with the seventh tardy and each additional tardy in that quarter. - d) Poor weather and unavoidable circumstances are understood; however, more than seven occasions of tardiness in a quarter indicates a pattern that needs to be adjusted. - e) Each quarter will begin anew a fresh start.
+- d) Poor weather and unavoidable circumstances will be excused, however more than seven occasions of tardiness in a quarter indicates a pattern that needs to be adjusted. - e) Each quarter will begin anew a fresh start.